EVORA-project/evora-ontology/models/docs/Fungus.md

     name: usageRestrictions
-    description: Specifies any limitations or conditions on the use of the biological material, including restrictions on research, commercial use, or distribution, considering any potential concerns about the related genetic material
+    description: Specifies any limitations or conditions on the use of the biological material, including restrictions on research, commercial use, or distribution, considering any potential concerns about the related genetic material.
     title: usage restrictions
     from_schema: https://w3id.org/evorao/
     rank: 1000